AI-powered interior design visualisation for Audley Villages

 Design decisions were guided by Audley’s brand positioning: elegant, welcoming, reassuring, premium.

-- Favouriting and download.
-Users can heart their favourite images and download designs for offline reference — important when decisions involve family discussions
+• Favouriting and download.
+Users can heart favourite images and download designs for offline reference

-- Browser history integration.
-The back button works naturally throughout, a detail that matters enormously for usability but is often overlooked
+• Browser history integration.
+The back button works naturally throughout

 The results